-- PART 1: The future of teacher training and development - PART 2: 6 ways in which learning will change in the classroom of the future - PART 3: 5 Changes to the curriculum in the classroom of the future - PART 4: new learning experiences in the classfoom of the future - PART 5: 6 practical changes needed for the classroom of the future - Lesson observation with ONVU Learning
+- PART 1: The future of teacher training and development - PART 2: 6 ways in which learning will change - PART 3: 5 Changes to the curriculum in the mordern classroom - PART 4: new learning experiences - PART 5: 6 practical changes needed for the modern classroom - Lesson observation with ONVU Learning

-THERE ARE REAL ISSUES AROUND INITIAL TEACHER TRAINING (THIS ARTICLE FROM SCHOOLS WEEK POINTS OUT THAT MANY SCHOOLS WILL NOT BE EASILY ABLE TO HOST TRAINEES) AS WELL AS ONGOING TEACHER TRAINING.
-WILL NEW SKILLS BE NEEDED IN THE 'NEW NORMAL'?
+THERE ARE REAL ISSUES AROUND INITIAL TEACHER TRAINING.
+WILL NEW SKILLS BE NEEDED TO NAVIGATE TODAY'S MODERN CLASSROOMS??
 LOOKING FIRST AT INITIAL TEACHER TRAINING, WE'VE TALKED TO SOME OF OUR PARTNER SCHOOLS THAT HAVE 360-DEGREE VIDEO CAPTURE IN MANY OR ALL OF THEIR CLASSROOMS AND REFLECTED ON THEIR AND OUR EXPERIENCE.
 THIS IS WHAT WE THINK TEACHER TRAINING COULD LOOK LIKE.